 - siponimod (Mayzent)

 - alemtuzumab (Lemtrada)

 - natalizumab (Tysabri)

-Some of these drugs are injected or administered in an infusion, while others are taken by mouth.
-A person takes them whether their symptoms are flaring up or not.
+Doctors must administer some of these drugs as injections or infusions, while people can take others by mouth.
+A person takes them whether or not their symptoms are flaring up.

 Treatments for flares